 In turn, subscription services have enabled retailers to focus their efforts on maintaining an interactive win-win relationship with their subscribers.
 Studies indicate that subscription services have bestowed several benefits to retailers, including higher revenues, increased customer loyalty, and improved revenue predictability.
-Among the products offered through retail subscriptions include clothing, coffee, beauty products, vitamins, books, and essentials such as new razor heads and brush heads.
+Retail subscriptions offer clothing, coffee, beauty products, vitamins, books, and essentials such as new razor heads and brush heads.
 Unfortunately, several issues should be streamlined to encourage consumers to subscribe to these services.

-Unlike the gaming and streaming services, vast investment in retail subscription services within a very short period has led to saturation of the market even before take-off.
+Unlike the gaming and streaming services, vast investment in retail subscription services within a very short period has led to market saturation even before take-off.
 The overwhelming number of subscriptions available to customers, which are all new and untested, creates confusion.
 Customers do not know which subscriptions are useful and which ones are only a waste of money.
-Several companies have a smarted subscription economy and are using a retail subscription to offer end-to-end experience, value, convenience, innovation, and discovery to their customers.
+Several companies have a smarted subscription economy and are using a retail subscription to offer their customers end-to-end experience, value, convenience, innovation, and discovery.

 - Target: In 2018, Target introduced a $40 quarterly box subscription, which included its Cat & Jack private-label baby apparel.
 As the name suggests, each box offers six to seven apparel items and a rotating gift before they hit the stores as a bonus for only $40.
-The element of surprise in this subscription offering highlights that Target understands that consumers seek not only convenience but also discovery in subscriptions.
+The element of surprise in this subscription offering highlights that Target understands that consumers seek convenience and discovery in subscriptions.
 Target’s $40 box also offers convenience and value because customers can return any items they do not want to keep.

-- Bokksu: Japanese snack subscription, known as Bokksu, is gaining subscribers at an alarming rate only because they offer end-to-end experience by enabling consumers to discover Japan’s rich culinary culture.
-Also, Bokksu offers its subscribers value by introducing new flavors regularly in snacks that have long shelf-life and easy to consume.
+- Bokksu: Japanese snack subscription, known as Bokksu, is gaining subscribers at an alarming rate only because they offer an end-to-end experience by enabling consumers to discover Japan’s rich culinary culture.
+Also, Bokksu offers its subscribers value by introducing new flavors regularly in snacks that have a long shelf-life and are easy to consume.

 - Atlas Coffee Club: Allow customers to subscribe to one or two bags of origin coffee every month that has been farmed using sustainable and eco-friendly practices.
 Customers can choose roasted or ground coffee delivered with a postcard from a new country.

-This try-before-you-buy strategy effectively offers convenience and value to the millennial demographic who are the target market, the drivers, and the future of the subscription-based economy.
+This try-before-you-buy strategy effectively offers convenience and value to the millennial demographic, who are the target market, the drivers, and the future of the subscription-based economy.
 Also, Amazon’s Wardrobe model is designed to entice millennials because it is neither a monthly nor a recurring subscription.
-The success of this subscription offering an increase in Amazon’s market share of U.S. apparel by 1.5% in 2017, prompting the company to extend the Wardrobe fashion box to all Prime Members in 2018.
+The success of this subscription offered an increase in Amazon’s market share of U.S. apparel by 1.5% in 2017, prompting the company to extend the Wardrobe fashion box to all Prime Members in 2018.

-3. Target and Capture Marginalized Segments
+Target and Capture Marginalized Segments

-Even though humans have a wide range of interests and hobbies, norms within society have marginalized several groups.
+Even though humans have a wide range of interests and hobbies, societal norms have marginalized several groups.
 Any business that exploits the benefits offered by subscription services to enable marginalized groups to pursue happiness will undeniably entice that niche and capture a small but loyal segment in the market.
 For example, in the case of Stage Gurl, the needs of ‘exotic dancers’ were previously marginalized by big companies allowing this small entity to step in and capture their share of the market regardless of the size.
 Other retail subscriptions targeting marginalized consumers include;

 - Stitch Fix: Regarded as the trailblazer of the subscription model, Stitch Fix expanded its regular subscription offerings in 2018 to include men’s business box, Stitch Fix Kids box, and Stitch Fix Extras for women.
-Extension of the company’s subscription offerings allows subscribers to add on small but essential items such as socks, bras, and underwear to their regular shipment.
+Extension of the company’s subscription offerings allows subscribers to add small but essential items such as socks, bras, and underwear to their regular shipment.
 The convenience offered by the extended offering enables the customer base of Stitch Fix to grow by 30%.

 - Ritual: The subscription offered by Ritual allows women to order a 30-day supply of multivitamins or prenatal vitamins that are vegan-certified, gluten-free, sugar-free, and contain only the essential nutrients required by the body.

-Subscription has enabled retailers to offer customer VIP experience by customizing products, services, and solutions based on customers’ tastes, preferences, body shape, and so on.
-Among retail subscriptions offering customers VIP experience includes;
+Subscription has enabled retailers to offer customers a VIP experience by customizing products, services, and solutions based on customers’ tastes, preferences, body shape, etc. Among retail subscriptions offering customers VIP experience includes;